 Janet now undertakes business research, writing papers on business topics and governance and acting as a Committee and Board Secretary.
 Janet works alongside Sharon and with other SACC members on events.

-Sean is a property professional with 7 years’ experience working in various sectors of the property industry, in South Africa and the UK.
+Sean is a property professional with 7 years’ experience in South Africa and the UK.
 He lived in London for the 4 years and relocated back to Johannesburg in early 2017.
-Most of his professional experience has been in property market analysis where he has developed a strong understanding of property markets and an interest in what makes them tick.
-More specifically, cities and emerging economies interest him.

-He recently started operating as an independent consultant through his company Divercity Property Solutions and aims advise investors in South Africa, Sub Saharan and Europe interested in pursuing cross-border transactions, providing nuanced market analysis and assisting wherever possible with the property needs of investors, occupiers and other organisations or individuals.
-He is also involved in property training in South Africa.
+He recently started operating as an independent consultant through his company Divercity Property Solutions and aims advise investors in South Africa, Sub Saharan and Europe interested in pursuing cross-border transactions.

 Sean is passionate about South Africa, Africa, poverty alleviation and education.
 In his own capacity and through his role on the executive committee of the South Africa Chamber of Commerce in London, he actively looks to promote and facilitate business and charitable activity between the UK and South Africa.
 In line with his field, he is passionate about promoting the African property industry and the opportunities it holds.